LunaMultiplayer/lunamultiplayer.github.io/index.md

 ### Contributing:

 Consider [donating trough paypal](https://paypal.me/gavazquez) if you like this project.
-It will encourage us to do future releases and add new features!
+It will encourage us to do future releases, fix the existing bugs and add new features!